xVoid879/CloudFinder25w21a/README.md

 2. Inputting Data 📝: Open pattern.txt, here you will enter your data You will type 1 if there is a cloud blob, 0 and if there is not, and ? if your not sure.
-   Each row must have the same number of number (Just fill the row that has less with ?)
+   Each row must have the same number of numbers (Just fill the row that has less with ?)
    So this can't work
    ```
    11101?